system76/docs/_articles/live-disk.md

 ---

+## What is a live disk?

-Ubuntu is remakably flexible -- enough so that you can run a full version of Ubuntu from a USB drive (often known as a thumb drive, flash drive, or USB stick) or a DVD in what's known as a *live environment.* Using a live environment (live disk) is useful for:
+Ubuntu is remakably flexible.
+You can run a full version of Ubuntu from a USB drive (often known as a thumb drive, flash drive, or USB stick) or a DVD in what's known as a *live environment.* Using a live environment (live disk) is useful for:

 * [Determining if an issue is caused by hardware or software](http://support.system76.com/articles/hardware-failure/)
 * [Reinstalling](support.system76.com/articles/restore/) or [upgrading](http://support.system76.com/articles/upgrade/) your Ubuntu installation